-b.
-The relevant trends IBM should consider for the next three to five years.

-- Environmental Trends.

-- Fewer trade barriers.

-- Growth of developing economies.

-- Increasing access to the World Wide Web.

-- Customer Trends.

-- Desire for a "globally integrated enterprise."

-- Desire for "connectivity across technologies."

-- Desire for "custom-made technological solutions."

-3. How can IBM communicate its strategy to companies, cities, and governments?
+- b.
+The relevant trends IBM should consider for the next three to five years. - Environmental Trends. - Fewer trade barriers. - Growth of developing economies. - Increasing access to the World Wide Web. - Customer Trends. - Desire for a "globally integrated enterprise." - Desire for "connectivity across technologies." - Desire for "custom-made technological solutions." - 3.
+How can IBM communicate its strategy to companies, cities, and governments?
+How is Watson a part of the communication strategy?

-IBM's marketing and communications professionals developed a marketing plan that included:

-- A "Letter from the Chairman" Sam Palmisano, describing how the Smarter Planet initiative represented an infusion of intelligence into the way the world actually works. - Print and television advertising focusing on IBM's ability to improve the world now. - Website information that included videos, statistics, and industry reports. - Publicity events, such as the appearance of the IBM computer named "Watson" on the TV game show Jeopardy!

-4. What are the benefits of the Smarter Planet initiative to (a) society and (b) IBM?
+- a.
+Communicating IBM's strategy to companies, cities, and governments.
+IBM's marketing and communications professionals developed a marketing plan that included: - A "Letter from the Chairman" Sam Palmisano, describing how the Smarter Planet initiative represented an infusion of intelligence into the way the world actually works. - Print and television advertising focusing on IBM's ability to improve the world now - Website information that included videos, statistics, and industry reports. - Publicity events, such as the appearance of the IBM computer named "Watson" on the TV game show Jeopardy! - b.
+Using Watson a part of IBM's communication strategy.
+While there may be short-term costs involved in shifting IBM from commodity-based businesses to customizable businesses, IBM believes that the transformation will provide growth for the company and its employees, success for its customers, and improved value for its stockholders. - 4.
+What are the benefits of the Smarter Planet initiative to (a) society and (b) IBM?